wizelineacademy/TideworksQAAutomation-2022/README.md

 # VI - Final Project (Capstone Project)

-✴️ Objective to pass the bootcamp, you will present a final project that will be part of the final evaluation via Zoom, in which you will reinforce and apply the knowledge acquired.
+✴️ Objective to pass the training, you will present a final project that will be part of the final evaluation via Zoom, in which you will reinforce and apply the knowledge acquired.
 In the 6th week the session will be scheduled and we will notify you by mail of the day and time of delivery.

 # 📆 VII - Schedule your On-Demand Mentoring

 To schedule a personalized online tutorial with one of the mentors, please follow these instructions:

-Click [HERE] to schedule your mentor session, your calendar will open with availability by day and time.
+Click [HERE] to schedule your mentoring session, your calendar will open with availability by day and time.
 Choose the one that best suits your needs.
 Remember to fill out the feedback form at the end of your tutorial.

 # VIII.
 Contact Wizeline Digital Skills Accelerator